The Durham Staycation Guide

-Stay at the 21c Museum Hotel and stroll through the thought-provoking contemporary art museum with a hand-crafted cocktail in hand after dining at the Counting House restaurant.
-On the National Register of Historic Places, the former bank building still has a vault you can explore in the basement.
+Stay at the 21c Museum Hotel and stroll through the thought-provoking contemporary art museum with a handcrafted cocktail in hand after dining at the Counting House restaurant.
+The former bank building is on the National Register of Historic Places and still has a vault you can explore in the basement.

-The Durham Hotel has a striking mid-century modern design and unbeatable views of the city at The Roof with original food and beverage menus.
-The Restaurant at The Durham is a new American restaurant that has received national acclaim for thoughtfully curated seasonal offerings.
-Coffee sodas served at The Coffee Shop are not to be missed before heading out to take on the day.
+The Durham Hotel has a striking mid-century modern design and unbeatable views of the city at its rooftop bar, The Roof at The Durham, which offers shared plates and thoughtfully designed beverages.
+The Restaurant at The Durham is a new American restaurant that has received national acclaim for thoughtfully curated seasonal dishes.
+Make sure to grab a signature coffee soda from the hotel’s coffee shop before heading out to take on the day.

-Featuring a rooftop pool and iconic blue façade and mid-century design, The Unscripted Hotel is the newest boutique hotel to open in Durham.
-Check their website and plan your staycation around one of the programmed evenings, like “Sounds of the Studio” every Friday and Saturday evening with local favorite DJs or weekly happy hours with specialty cocktails at The Studio.
+Unscripted Durham is the newest boutique hotel to open in the Bull City and features a rooftop pool, iconic blue façade and a mid-century design.
+Check the website and plan your staycation around one of the programmed evenings, like “Sounds of the Studio” every Friday and Saturday evening with favorite local DJs or weekly happy hours with specialty cocktails at The Studio.

-No matter which property you choose, you’ll be just a few steps away from many of Durham’s delicious and unique places to eat, plus one-of-a-kind arts and entertainment venues.
+When you stay at these properties, you're only a few steps away from many of Durham’s delicious and unique places to eat, plus one-of-a-kind arts and entertainment venues.
 Bookmark our Downtown Durham Walking Tour or Public Art & Inspiration Guide to explore the city when you have a few hours or a full afternoon.

 Escape the Bustle

-If you take a 15-minute drive north of downtown, you’ll find the historic Arrowhead Inn bed and breakfast positioned on six acres.
+Resting on six acres of gardens and lawns, the historic Arrowhead Inn Bed and Breakfast is just a 15-minute drive north of downtown.
 Reserve a room in the Manor House or escape to the Garden Cottage or secluded North Carolina Cabin.
-Further remove yourself from the downtown bustle by spending a morning or afternoon outdoors at nearby Eno River State Park, Lake Michie, Falls Lake, or at Historic Stagville – one of three state historic sites located in Durham County.
-By staying in Northern Durham, you’ll be close to a few local favorite restaurants including Bleu Olive, Gocciolina, Bullock’s Bar-B-Cue, and Picnic.
+Further remove yourself from the downtown bustle by spending a morning or afternoon outdoors at the nearby Eno River State Park, Lake Michie, Falls Lake, or at Historic Stagville – one of three state historic sites located in Durham County.
+Complete your stay by enjoying a meal at nearby favorite restaurants, including Bleu Olive, Gocciolina, Bullock’s Bar-B-Cue and Picnic.